Matt Skilbeck: Development

 A different side to the normally laid back character emerges when Harry Mowlem (Godfrey James) begins making advances towards Dolly.
 Matt later attacks the quarry owner and Pyne justified his character's actions, explaining: "Mowlem was such a monster that even the most placid person would lose their temper."
 Matt is arrested for manslaughter when Mowlem is found dead, but he is released when criminal Derek Warner (Dennis Blanch) later admits to Mowlem's murder.

 Pyne decided to leave Emmerdale in 1989 to pursue theatrical work.
 He explained "I was approaching 50 and thought that, if I didn't get out soon and do other good character work in the theatre, I never would."
+He told Wendy Granditer of Inside Soap that he was happy to stay all those years, and he had "a lovely time", but he felt he had done enough.
+He also disliked the show's move away from farming to more sensational plots featuring sex and violence.
 Pyne's departure also coincided with that of Laffan's.
+He filmed his last scenes on 5 November 1989.

 On-screen, Dolly has an affair, ending her and Matt's marriage.
 Pyne expressed his dislike of the plot, believing that it was out of character.
-He also thought it was sad that one of the "few good, happy families" in soap had to be split up.
-Pyne later regretted being on Emmerdale for so long, as he felt typecast.
+He thought it was sad that one of the "few good, happy families" in soap had to be split up.
+He felt that there should be "at least one happy family per soap, otherwise it's all rows."
+Pyne found it fairly easy to move on from Emmerdale.
+He secured a role in a pantomime, followed by various stage productions.
+He kept in touch in with his co-stars, including Sheila Mercier (Annie Sugden).
+Pyne later said he regretted being on Emmerdale for so long, as he felt typecast.
 He said: "I wouldn't advise young actors to stay in a soap for too long because it can do them as much harm as good."